zkapetanovic/RFID-Reader-GUI/README.md

 RFID-Reader-GUI
 ===============

+1. Instalations:
+      - Qt 4.8.7
+      - PyQt4
+      - SIP (latest)
+      - matplotlib
+      - numpy
-Run main.py to start the application
+2. Run main.py to start the application

-inventory3.py : Set all configurations for the Impinj reader
+Details:
+  - To modify the Impinj reader configurations go to inventory3.py.
+All configuration settings are in the readerConfig class.

-updateTagReport.py : Parses the EPCs, formats the sensor data
+  - updateTagReport.py : Parses the EPCs, formats the sensor data

-GUI_Setup : All widgets are initialized here
+  - GUI_Setup.py : All widgets are initalized here

-main.py : starts the application, controls and updates widgets

-globals.py : all of the main variables are found here
+  - globals.py : All of the main variables are found here